Genesys Outbound Dialer (CE11) for Genesys Engage cloud

 The Genesys system supports both agent-assisted and automated outbound calling campaigns using dialer and outbound IVR channels.
 Dialer calls can be made in predictive, progressive, preview (Push/Pull), Outbound IVR modes (Power/Fixed, Predictive, Progressive), or manual mode.
 The company can use its marketing, CRM, or collections system to generate contact lists based on a one-time event, recurring events, or trigger-based events.
 The lists include the appropriate contact details, such as contact name, contact phone number, and contact reason.
 Delivery results are recorded in the system to feed into reports.

-Sales and lead development reps are manually dialing customers and prospects for sales and marketing purposes, which is expensive and wastes time.
+Sales and lead development reps are manually dialing customers and prospects for sales and marketing purposes, which are expensive and wastes time.
 Companies are managing communication in silos and don't have an integrated, outbound dialing campaign.
 All companies must follow industry regulations and manage for compliance risk.

 Use Case Definition